Mavis Staples: Awards and honors

 In 1999, The Staple Singers were inducted into the Rock and Roll Hall of Fame by Lauryn Hill.

 In 2005, Mavis and the Staple Singers were honored with a Grammy Lifetime Achievement Award.

 Mavis Staples is a recipient of a 2006 National Heritage Fellowship, awarded by the National Endowment for the Arts, which is the United States' highest honor in the folk and traditional arts.

 Staples was named No. 56 on Rolling Stone magazine's 2008 list of the 100 Greatest Singers of All Time.

 On February 13, 2011, Staples won her first Grammy award in the category for Best Americana Album for You Are Not Alone.
 In her acceptance speech, a shocked and crying Staples said, "This has been a long time coming".

 On May 7, 2011, Staples was awarded an honorary doctorate from Berklee College of Music in Boston, Massachusetts.

 On May 6, 2012, Staples was awarded an honorary doctorate, and performed "I'll Take You There" with current and graduating students at Columbia College Chicago's 2012 Commencement Exercise in Chicago, Illinois, at the historic Chicago Theatre.

 Staples was recognized as a 2016 Kennedy Center Honoree at the 39th annual gala event held in Washington, D.C.

 In 2017, Staples was inducted in to the Blues Hall of Fame.

+In 2018, Staples received a Lifetime Achievement at the National Arts Awards.

+On January 30, 2020, she received a Lifetime Achievement from the SFJAZZ Gala.

 On November 6, 2021, Staples was inducted as a Laureate at the 57th Laureate Convocation of the Lincoln Academy of Illinois, and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois.

 In 2023, Rolling Stone ranked Staples at No. 46 on their list of the 200 Greatest Singers of All Time.

 In 2024, Staples received the Golden Plate Award of the American Academy of Achievement, presented by Awards Council members Gen. Charles Q. Brown Jr. and Leymah Gbowee at a ceremony in New York City.